 The solution seems obvious.
 Just pretend you are going to cancel so that you can get to the “cancellation” department on the initial call and obtain their best deal.
 I tried that and it went like this:

 “Oh, I’m sorry to hear that.
 Let me see what I can do.”
 I wait, expecting to be transferred.
 After a few seconds, the agent announces, “Okay, your service has been canceled.
 Is there anything else I can help you with?”

 I am too embarrassed to ask that it be reinstated, so I thank the agent and hang up.

-In the first examples, the staff was trained and empowered to retain me as a customer were interjected too late into the process; my decision had been made, the alternative in place, and my call was mere formality to end the process.
+In the first examples, the staff was trained and empowered to retain me as a customer was interjected too late into the process; my decision had been made, the alternative in place, and my call was a mere formality to end the process.

 There has to be a better way.

 Peter Lyle DeHaan, PhD, is publisher, editor, author, and blogger with 30 years of writing and publishing experience.
 Check out his book The Successful Author for tips and insights.